ianJStutor/better-random/README.md

 ## Description

-JavaScript's <code>Math.random()</code> is perfectly serviceable as a basic pseudo random number generator.
+JavaScript's <code>Math.random()</code> is perfectly serviceable as a basic pseudo random number generator (PRNG).
 But it isn't seeded.
-So, when you need a fast, seeded pseudo random number generator, you'll have to write your own…or use mine!
+So, when you need a fast, seeded PRNG, you'll have to write your own…or use mine!

 This uses a linear congruential generator algorithm from the book <cite>Numerical Recipes: The Art of Scientific Computing</cite>, 1986, by William H. Press, Saul A. Teukolsky, William T. Vetterling, and Brian P. Flannery.